surveyjs/survey-creator/docs/Create-Custom-Widget.md

             //Do nothing if search text or textarea is empty if (!searchText || !text) return;
             var index = text.indexOf(searchText, searchIndex + 1);
-            //If nothing found, but started not from beginning then start from the beginning if (index < 0 && searchIndex > -1) {
+            //If nothing found, but started not from the beginning then start from the beginning if (index < 0 && searchIndex > -1) {
                 index = text.indexOf(searchText, 0);
             }
             searchIndex = index;
             //If found the text then focus the textarea and select the search text. if (index > -1) {
                 el.focus();
                 el.setSelectionRange(index, index + searchText.length);
             }
         };
         mainDiv.appendChild(searchEl);